Coppin State University Summer Youth Dance Program Africa, Hip Hop, Jazz, Modern, Pilates, Yoga and more!

 Make-up Classes: There are neither make-up classes offered nor refunds for missed classes or dismissal from the program, etc.

-Parent Observation: (December 12-14, 2013) Parents and other individuals interested in viewing students as they train are invited inside the studios to observe classes during Parent Visiting weeks.
-Please check the School calendar for the scheduled dates.
-To minimize distraction for our students and to allow our faculty to do the best job possible in the training of your child, please refrain from observing class through doorways or windows during non-observation weeks.
+Parent Observation: To minimize distraction for our students and to allow our faculty to do the best job possible in the training of your child, please refrain from observing class through doorways or windows during non-observation weeks.
 Our goal is to keep your child focused so that they can maximize their class experience and continue to progress effectively through the required syllabus.
 Visiting weeks are intended for parents, relatives and older siblings who are able to understand classroom etiquette.
-Turn off cell phones, and reframe from talking during the class.
+Turn off cell phones, and refrain from talking during the class.
 Please do not bring visitors to the program during your regular class periods.
-More information will be provided prior to December, 2014.
+Parents may request to view the class with permission of the instructor and director of the program.

 School Closings Due to Inclement Weather: Contact the dance office at 410-951-3355 for information regarding closings due to inclement weather.
 Generally, classes are cancelled when the university is closed and/or Baltimore County Schools are closed.